Deposit return scheme Scotland

 Whats happening and when?

-Scotland’s Deposit Return Scheme aims to go live on 1st March 2024 and although this date is subject to change, there is a lot of work that needs to be done across the industry to ensure we’re all ready.
-Although not confirmed, we currently understand that the scheme is set to be introduced in England, Wales and Northern Ireland at some point in 2025.
+Scotland’s Deposit Return Scheme aims to go live in October 2027 and although this date is subject to change, there is a lot of work that needs to be done across the industry to ensure we’re all ready.
+Although not confirmed, we currently understand that the scheme is set to be introduced in England, Wales and Northern Ireland at some point in 2027.

 What is the circular economy?